Start a bitcoin mining business by following these 10 steps:

 STEP 2: Form a legal entity

-Establishing a legal business entity such as an LLC prevents you from being personally liable if your bitcoin mining business is sued.
-There are many business structures to choose from including: Corporations, LLC's, and DBA's.
+Establishing a legal business entity such as an LLC or corporation protects you from being held personally liable if your bitcoin mining business is sued.

 STEP 3: Register for taxes